Lord Voldemort: Harry Potter and the Goblet of Fire

-In the fourth instalment of the series, Harry Potter and the Goblet of Fire, Voldemort reappears at the start and the climax of the book.
+In Harry Potter and the Goblet of Fire (2000), Voldemort reappears at the start and the climax of the book.
 Rowling lets many seemingly unrelated plot elements fall into order.
 It is revealed that Voldemort's minion Barty Crouch Jr, disguised as Hogwarts professor Mad-Eye Moody, has manipulated the events of the Triwizard Tournament in Harry's favour.
 Voldemort's goal is to teleport Harry under Dumbledore's watch as a reluctant participant to the Little Hangleton graveyard, where the Riddle family is buried.
 Harry is captured and, after Pettigrew uses Harry's blood to fulfil a gruesome magical ritual, Voldemort regains his body and is restored to his full power.
 For the first time in the series, Rowling describes his appearance: "tall and skeletally thin", with a face "whiter than a skull, with wide, livid scarlet eyes and a nose that was as flat as a snake's with slits for nostrils".
 Rowling writes that his "hands were like large, pale spiders; his long white fingers caressed his own chest, his arms, his face; the red eyes, whose pupils were slits, like a cat's, gleamed still more brightly through the darkness".
-It was revealed that, while in Albania, Pettigrew had captured the Ministry of Magic official Bertha Jorkins, who was tortured for information about the Ministry.
-After they learned that Barty Crouch Jr, a faithful Death Eater, had been smuggled out of Azkaban and was privately confined at his father's house, they killed her.
-With Pettigrew's help, Voldemort creates a small, rudimentary body, corporeal enough to travel and perform magic, and formulated a plan to restore his own body by capturing Harry.
+It is revealed that with Pettigrew's help, Voldemort had created a small, rudimentary body, corporeal enough to travel and perform magic, and formulated a plan to restore his own body by capturing Harry.
 A portion of the plan had been overheard by Frank Bryce, a gardener, whom Voldemort then killed.
 Voldemort then completes his plan and returns to life in his full body as a result of the ritual with Harry's blood.
 He then summons his Death Eaters to the graveyard to witness the death of Harry as he challenges Harry to a duel.
-However, when Voldemort duels Harry, their wands become magically locked together due to the twin Phoenix feather cores of the wands.
+However, when Voldemort duels Harry, their wands become magically locked together due to the twin phoenix feather cores of the wands.
 Because of a phenomenon later revealed as Priori Incantatem, ghost-like manifestations of Voldemort's most recent victims (including Harry's parents) then appear and distract Voldemort, allowing Harry just enough time to escape via Portkey with the body of fellow-student, Cedric Diggory, who was murdered by Pettigrew on Voldemort's orders.